OpenBuildings/asset-merger/README.md

 License
 -------

-jamaker is Copyright © 2012 OpenBuildings Inc, developed by Ivan Kerin.
+jamaker is Copyright © 2012 Despark Ltd. developed by Ivan Kerin.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.